Grace-Kan/Meal-Tracker/README.md

 ## User Stories

-- As a user I want to be able to add a food item to my list of meals for the day
+- As a user I want to be able to select a day and add a food item to a meal
-- As a user I want to be able to delete a food item to my list of meals for the day
-- As a user I want to be able to log how many cups of water I had for the day
+- As a user I want to be able to view what I had for a meal on a certain day
-- As a user I want to be able to change the amount of cups of water
+- As a user I want to be able to delete a food item from a meal
-- As a user I want to be able to view the list of meals from a certain day
+- As a user I want to be able to log how many servings I had of a food
-- As a user I want to be able to view the cups of water from a certain day
+- As a user I want to be able to change the servings I had of a food